Bokayy/boky-s_bookstore/README.md

 more CRUD

-Hosting on my VPS
+Hosting on my VPS - working on it now!

-etc...
+and whatever comes to mind if I find the project fun enough :)